sdelcourt/sde.videorent/README.rst

 Why Plone ?
 -----------
 Because it is the python framework I'm the most comfortable with.
-Maybe django or fastapi would be a more suitable choice but I would probably not be able to deliver the same result within this time frame.
+Maybe django or fastapi would be a more suitable choice but I would not be able to deliver the same result within this time frame.

 Design & plan
 -------------